bostonlink/Nextego/README.md

 See: https://github.com/allfro/canari

 ### 2.3 - How to install
-Once you have the Canari framework installed and working, follow the directions below to install cuckooforcanari
+Once you have the Canari framework installed and working, follow the directions below to install Nextego

 Install the package: